gregriss/gregriss.github.io/README.md

 For this project, I built and deployed a responsive portfolio to showcase my Web Development projects and tell vistors a bit about myself.

-The project is deployed here:
+The project is deployed here: https://gregriss.github.io

-## Installation
+The code can be viewed here: https://github.com/gregriss/gregriss.github.io.git

 ## Usage